noew/nurp6015fall15/README.md

 - Diez et al. 1
 - [ Lander 1, 2, 3, 4.1, 4.2 ]

+Overview of the class, administrative stuff, basics of R (data frames, simple calculations, $notation, simple plotting)
+Lab: First explorations with simple data set using the console.

 #### Weeks 2 and 3

 Sept.
 7 and Sept.
 14 are university holidays.
-We will try to find a mutually convenient time during these two weeks to schedule at least one class on another day (instead we will drop a class later in the semester).

 #### Week 4: Importing and exploring data: Distributions and Relationships

 - Diez et al. 1
 - [ Lander  4, 5, 6, 7 ]
-- Swirl course: Open Intro
+- Swirl course: Open Intro (assignments, getting help, types of data, types of plots, measures of central tendency and dispersion)

+Quick review of basic statistical concepts.
+Deepening our understanding of R: Importing data, manipulating data frames, advanced plotting (GGPlot2).
+Lab: R Script file which executes simple data gathering and analysis.
+Discussion of possible data sources for research project.

 #### Week 5: Introduction to Inference.
 Simulations.
 Normal distribution